-Myth that snuff users today have fewer dental cariesNovember 26th, 2012 in Dentistry /
+Myth that snuff users today have fewer dental cariesNovember 26, 2012 in Medicine & Health / Dentistry

 It is a myth that snus (Swedish snuff) users today have fewer dental caries.
 On the contrary, some types of nicotine-free snus contain both carbohydrates and starch that increase the risk of cavities.
 Those are the findings of a thesis from Sahlgrenska Academy, University of Gothenburg, Sweden.

 A common notion is that people who use nicotine-containing snus have fewer cavities.
 But that notion is a myth.
 A fact proven by Lena Hellqvist, a doctoral student at Sahlgrenska Academy, University of Gothenburg and a member of staff at Karlstad University, who studied oral health among snus users for her thesis.